genomicepidemiology/PanResOntology/README.md

 ## PanRes API Reference
 The module in [model.py](/code/model.py) defines the ontology schema for the PanRes database using `owlready2`.
 It includes classes for various types of resistance genes, databases, and resistance types, as well as functional properties to describe relationships and attributes.

-Extended documentation on the classes and properties are described in the [model.md](model.md) file.
+Extended documentation on the classes and properties are described in the [model.md](docs/model.md) file.

 ### Things to Implement
+- [ ] Finish the description of annotation properties in [model.md](docs/model.md).
-- [ ] Correctly link gene to protein translations
+- [ ] Correctly link gene to protein translations.
-- [ ] Link PubMed IDs and accessions to all genes and proteins
+- [ ] Link PubMed IDs and accessions to all genes and proteins.
-- [ ] Link protein structures to ontology
+- [ ] Link protein structures to ontology.
-- [ ] Setup schema for adding new information to the ontology
+- [ ] Setup schema for adding new information to the ontologyæ
 - [ ] Review the "unclassified" classes of resistances and correctly place them.